Recruit Speakers For Your Chapter Meetings

 associations like ASME, IEEE, and ASCE.

-- Contact the local chapters of an engineering fraternity like Tau Beta Pi.
+- Contact the local chapters of an engineering honor society like Tau Beta Pi.

 - Contact members of other professional societies.